-Giving money away to them means they have less security, love, power and freedom.
+Giving money away to them means they have less security, love, power, and freedom.

 You can’t blame them for being selfish or helpful.
 Scarcity is what we have been conditioned to believe.
 We are taught that there weren’t enough resources for everyone.
 We are taught to compete with one another for resources.
-Our ego want us to get more and more stuff because we believe it would make us happy.
+Our ego wants us to get more and more stuff because we believe it would make us happy.

-All of us had scarcity mindset at one point in our life.
+All of us had a scarcity mindset at one point in our life.
 And because we believe in lack, we tend to accumulate what we receive and aren’t willing to give.

 How could I give when I have nothing to give?

-Another reason why people don’t give is because they believe they have nothing to give.
+Another reason why people don’t give is that they believe they have nothing to give.
 It’s not that they are unwilling to give or they think they don’t have enough.
 It because they believe they don’t have anything that is worth giving.
 This goes back to the issue of low self-esteem and lack of self-love.

 Being the receiver reaffirms that they aren’t good enough and they are powerless.
 This is especially true when we are kids.
 We are so used to being the receiver.
 We depended on our parents for survival.
 And we don’t realize that we have the power to give too even when we become adults.

-Is It Better to Give Than to Receive?
+Giving and Receiving: Is It Better to Give Than to Receive?